kaidez/kaidez.github.io/_posts/2011-03-04-yoast-awesome-wordpress-seo-speech.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: A quick review of a great WordPress SEO speech from Joost de Valk, AKA Yoast, with the video embedded on the page for instant viewing
+excerpt: A quick review of a great WordPress SEO speech from Joost de Valk, AKA Yoast, with the video embedded on the page for instant viewing
 permalink: /yoast-awesome-wordpress-seo-speech/
-category: coding-best-practices
+categories: coding-best-practices
 cat-name: "Code Tips"
 tags: [wordpress, seo]
 ---